image adapted from Smith

 & Pittman's excellent book

-Brian Milani is longtime student of internal martial
+Brian Milani is longtime

-arts, particularly Tai Chi and Bagua, but also strongly influenced by the
+student of internal martial arts, particularly Tai Chi and Bagua, but also strongly influenced by the standing

 More of my

-martial arts influences are explored below.
+specific martial arts influences are explored further below.
+But first I should mention more general

+influences.
 Spiritually, I've drawn on the

-'in-the-world' practices and perspectives of Taoism, Mevlevi Sufism, Zen,
+'in-the-world' practices and perspectives of Taoism, Mevlevi

-Krishnamurti, Gurdjieff, and others.
+Sufism, Zen, Krishnamurti, Gurdjieff,

-Philosophical influences have included Karl Marx, Lewis Mumford,
+have included Karl Marx, Lewis Mumford, Thomas Berry, Christopher Alexander,

-Rudhyar, Jacob Needleman, E.F.
-Schumacher, and Ken Wilber.
-Ecologically,
+George Leonard, Sri Aurobindo, Dane Rudhyar, Jacob Needleman, E.F.
+Schumacher, and Ken

 politically, and economically, my many influences have included Barry

-Commoner, Angela Miles, Fred Block, Wayne Roberts, John Todd, Ken Geiser, Paul Sweezy,
+Commoner, Angela Miles, Fred Block, Wayne Roberts, John Todd, Ken Geiser,

-Murray Bookchin, Hazel Henderson, Genevieve Vaughan, Ed
+Hazel Henderson, Genevieve

-O'Sullivan, David A consistent concern of mine has been in exploring the interconnection between individual and social change—especially in a historical and evolutionary context.
+Vaughan, Ed O'Sullivan, David A consistent concern of mine has been in exploring the interconnection between individual and social change—especially in a historical and evolutionary context.
 This webpage is intended to bring together some favourite thoughts, clips and links relating to the "internal martial arts" of Chinese boxing, like taijiquan (tai chi chuan, or "Great Ultimate Fist"), baguazhang ("Eight Trigrams Palm"), and xingyiquan ("Form of Mind Fist").
 They are elements of what have been called "transformative martial arts" (mind-body disciplines geared to change—personal, social or both) that can include many martial arts, traditional and otherwise—from capoeira to aikido to escrima and more, depending on how and why they are practiced.
 I am a former carpenter-builder and

 social activist who writes and teaches on green economics, green business,